 Capital Link’s Learning Collaboratives are designed to help increase the capacity of health centers in a peer-to-peer learning format.
 Conducted through a series of webinars and virtual discussions facilitated by Capital Link, our Collaboratives are offered free of charge to approved health center applicants with support from the Health Resources and Services Administration.

-The fourth offering of this collaborative, which will begin in February 2021, will provide practical direction and tools for capital project planning, financing, and completing for health centers that anticipate the need for a project in the next one to five years.
-This year we will also highlight key planning considerations related to the Patient-Centered Medical Home model of team-based, integrated care.
-Learn More >
+The fourth offering of this collaborative was held in early 2021 and provided practical direction and tools for capital project planning, financing, and completing for health centers that anticipate the need for a project in the next one to five years.
+It also highlight key planning considerations related to the Patient-Centered Medical Home model of team-based, integrated care.
+We are planning to offer this Collaborative again in early 2022.

-Our second offering of this collaborative, beginning February 2021, will serve as a forum for health centers interested in financing a capital project through the Health Center Facility Loan Guarantee Program from HRSA.
-Learn More >
+This Learning Collaborative will serve as a forum for health centers interested in financing a capital project through the Health Center Facility Loan Guarantee Program from HRSA.
+We will soon be accepting applications for this Collaborative, which will be conducted between October and December 2021.
+LEARN MORE >

-This collaborative, offered by Capital Link and NACHC, explores community needs, growth planning, and financing options for accepted health centers applicants serving rural communities and will run from February to April 2021.
-It addresses challenges and opportunities facing FQHCs in communities experiencing hospital distress and closure; examine the impact of telehealth on care delivery; and address financial capacity, sustainability, facility planning and financing options for FQHCs seeking to expand their impact in rural America.
-Learn More >
+Held earlier this year, this Collaborative, offered by Capital Link and NACHC, explored community needs, growth planning, and financing options for accepted health centers applicants serving rural communities.
+It addressed challenges and opportunities facing FQHCs in communities experiencing hospital distress and closure; examined the impact of telehealth on care delivery; and addressed financial capacity, sustainability, facility planning and financing options for FQHCs seeking to expand their impact in rural America.
+Another offering of this Collaborative is being planned for early 2022.

 Learning Collaboratives are supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) as part of an award totaling $1.285 million with 0 percent financed with non-governmental sources.
 The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement by, HRSA, HHS, or the U.S. Government.